ilkercankaya/Notifellow/README.md

 # Notifellow
 Notifellow is a android social platform that allows users to share their daily schedules.
 Requires minimum Android API 23.
+Please scroll demo for a demo link.

 # How It Works
 The users can set schedules for